China now 'non-compliant' with Hong Kong joint declaration | DW | 13.03.2021

 An increased number of pro-Beijing officials would weaken the power of the opposition to influence the city's leadership.

-The move is seen as a crackdown on the democratic movement and an erosion of the autonomy guaranteed to Hong Kong when the UK handed it back to China in 1997.
+The move is seen as a crackdown on the pro-democracy movement and an erosion of the autonomy guaranteed to Hong Kong when the UK handed it back to China in 1997.

 Kenneth Chan, a political scientist at Hong Kong Baptist University, told DW last week that, when the UK handed Hong Kong back to China, the agreement was achieved on the understanding that the city would progress toward democracy.